JamieLittle16/dml/README.md

 *   `-s SIZE`: Short alias for `--size`.
 If both are provided, `-s` takes precedence.
 *   `--dpi DPI_VALUE`: Set the DPI (dots per inch) for rendering LaTeX images. `DPI_VALUE` is an integer.
 Defaults to `300`.
 Higher values produce sharper images but may be slower.
 *   `-d DPI_VALUE`: Short alias for `--dpi`.
 If both are provided, `-d` takes precedence.
+*   `--render-all-latex`: Render the entire input (including Markdown and text) as a single LaTeX document, which is then displayed as one image.
+This allows for consistent LaTeX font rendering throughout, but all text becomes part of an image.
+*   `-l`: Short alias for `--render-all-latex`.
 *   `--help` / `-h`: Displays help information about flags.
 (Standard Go flag behavior, prints to stderr).

 **Examples:**